wso2/docs-mi/en/docs/learn/integration-tutorials/using-inbound-endpoints.md

 #### Develop the inbound endpoint

-1. Once you have opened the integration project as described in above, the **Micro Integrator Project Explorer** will appear with the previously-created artifacts.
-Note the `HealthcareAPI` that is already included.
+1. Once you have opened the integration project described above, the **Micro Integrator Project Explorer** will appear with the previously created artifacts.
+Note that the `HealthcareAPI` is already included.

     <a href="{{base_path}}/assets/img/learn/tutorials/using-inbound-endpoint/inbound-project-explorer.png"><img src="{{base_path}}/assets/img/learn/tutorials/using-inbound-endpoint/inbound-project-explorer.png" alt="Inbound project explorer" width="40%"></a>